Bug report #6369

 Any broken VSIZIP datasets have to be re-added, styled and labelled.

-#4 Updated by Donovan Cameron almost 7 years ago
+#4 Updated by Donovan Cameron about 7 years ago

 - Status changed from Closed to Reopened